camilstaps/SODA-POP-source/README.md

 The display will read `corr.`.
 You can correct the Si5351 by connecting a frequency counter to TP3 and fixing it to 10MHz using the rotary encoder.

-Move on with the keyer switch (the display will read `P. IF`).
+Move on with the keyer switch (the display will show the IF frequency).
 Adjust CT3 to peak the signal on TP2.
 Peak the IF LO frequency using the rotary encoder, peaking the signal on TP1 *with a scope*.
 If you changed this, go back to changing CT3 and repeat.

 Move on with the keyer switch (the display will read `bn.16`) and set the band using the rotary encoder.